ExoDeusAPI/Documentation/source/includes/_introduction.md

 ### Ratelimits

+Each endpoint is ratelimited, the rate of each endpoint is indicated in this documentation.

+There is also a global ratelimit of 60 requests/minute.
+The global limit is common to all endpoints.

-Each endpoint is ratelimited.
-It is your responsibility to watch the approriate headers in order not to exceed these ratelimits.
+It is your responsibility to not overstep these limits.
+Repeated offenses will result in a ban.